 Downloadable tax forms can be found on the Iowa Department of Revenue website.

-The state sales tax rate in Iowa increased to 6 percent (from 5 percent) on July 1, 2008.
+The state sales tax rate in Iowa increased to 6% (from 5%) on July 1, 2008.
 Iowa also collects a corresponding use tax on out-of-state purchases.

 Personal and real property taxes

 5 classes of real property are evaluated: residential, agricultural, commercial, industrial and utilities/railroad (which is assessed at the state level).

 Iowa has more than 2,000 taxing authorities.
-Most property is taxed by more than one taxing authority.
+Most property is taxed by more than 1 taxing authority.
 The tax rate differs in each locality and is a composite of county, city, school district and special levies.

-State law requires that all real property be assessed every two years in odd-numbered years.
+State law requires that all real property be assessed every 2 years in odd-numbered years.
 Railroads and public utilities, which are assessed by the Iowa Department of Revenue, are assessed every year.

 Iowa offers a variety of full and partial property tax exemptions and credits.